vwt-digital-solutions/fttx-dashboard/README.md

 5. Run `local_analysis.py`.
 This will create a pickle file with data from the firestore on the GCP.

-6. Set the environment variables
+6. Set the environment variables (for windows, set these variables both in VS code and the anaconda environment)
     ```shell script
     export GOOGLE_CLOUD_PROJECT=vwt-d-gew1-fttx-dashboard
     export FIRESTORE_EMULATOR_HOST=localhost:8080